skellis46/finger-pointing-moon/project overview.md

 5. group online activity (with associated chat) - like a youtube live stream/chat -- not so dissimilar from an online tutorial or open conversation?
 6. method designed to minimise carbon production (no flights, no cars, as local as possible: limitations are obvious re digital technologies, server storage, any online activity, vital to keep it outward looking and international.
 Balancing local and global.)

+has various descriptions, components or histories including (list them).
+What these different strands of thought and practice have in common is the _recognition_ that there are experiences afforded by this experimental set of methods known as PaR that are _unable to be known and/or articulated_. (epistemic routines of PaR).

+For some this humbling limitation is a weakness (refs), and for others a strength (refs).

+and it is the nature of humility that underpins this research and leadership proposal.

+Dance and the performing arts are likewise beholden to the datafication of experience: the online archive, digital documentation, virtual reality ...
+After all, like moths to a flame, we follow the money in order to survive.

+crisis fuelled by never really getting to grips with what we can know as a consequence of practice.